bjpop/hiplex-website/index.markdown

 <div class="l-box">
 Hi-Plex is a streamlined highly-multiplexed PCR-based target-enrichment system for massively parallel sequencing suitable for an extensive range of clinical and research applications.
 Hi-Plex is complemented by software for primer design and variant calling.

+**NOTE:** improvements have been made to the Hi-Plex chemistry and primer design software.
+These developments have not yet appeared in the literature.
+[Contact](contact.html) the Hi-Plex team for information and collaboration enquiries.
 </div>

 <div class="pure-g-r home-grid grey_background">